About Going Awesome Places

 Our goal from day one has been to write honestly and genuinely to inspire others to travel.
 Through inspiration, we want to give our readers the tools and guidance to have similar, if not better, experiences of their own.

-The only way I know how to do that is to share stories, educate, and leave no detail behind.
+The only way I know how to do that is to share stories, educate, and leave no stone unturned.

 Come April 2012, I had everything figured out and handed in my 2 weeks resignation.
 April 13, 2012 was my last day and what a relief it was!
 The only thing holding me back from leaving immediately was my friend’s upcoming wedding in May.
 I decided to use this time to prep, pack and see old friends.